 What is the first thing you do when you need new marketing ideas?
-What about when you decide it’s time to change the way you keep the books finally?
-Or even notice a flat tire in the car?
+What about when you decide it’s time to find a new accounting software?
+Or even when you notice a flat tire in the car?

 But before we begin, I want to reassure you of something.

 So many resources make SEO complex.
-They scare readers with technical jargon, focus on advanced elements, and rarely explain anything beyond theory.
+They scare readers with technical jargon, advanced elements, and rarely explain anything beyond theory.

 I promise you, this guide isn’t like that.

-In the following pages, I’m going to break SEO into its most basic parts.
-And then, show you how to use all its elements to construct a successful SEO strategy.
+I’m going to break SEO into its most basic parts and show you how to use all its elements to construct a successful SEO strategy.
 (And to stay up-to-date on SEO strategy and trends, check out HubSpot's Skill Up podcast.)

-So, keep on reading to understand SEO finally.
-And feel free to email and bookmark this guide for further reference or jump to the section that interests you most.
+Keep on reading to understand SEO, or jump ahead to the section that interests you most.

-When asked to explain what SEO is, I often choose to call it a strategy to ensure that when someone googles your product or service category,
+When asked to explain what SEO is, I often choose to call it a strategy to ensure that when someone Googles your product or service category, they find your website.

-With all of these factors taken into account, SEO primarily drives two things – rankings and visibility.
+With all of these factors taken into account, SEO primarily drives two things — rankings and visibility.

-This term describes how prominent a particular domain is in search engine results.
-With high visibility, your domain is prominent in SERPs.
+This term describes how prominent a particular domain is in the search engine results.
 Lower search visibility occurs when a domain isn’t visible for many relevant search queries whereas with higher search visibility, the opposite is true.

-In turn, it can ensure that your marketing strategies match the new buying behavior.
+In turn, SEO can ensure that your marketing strategies match the new buying behavior.

-Because, as Google admitted themselves – customer behavior has changed forever.
+Because, as Google admitted, customer behavior has changed for good.

 What's more, they prefer going through the majority of the buying process on their own.

-Finally, DemandGen’s 2017 B2B Buyer’s Survey found that 61% of B2B buyers start the buying process with a broad web search.
-In comparison, only 56% go directly to a vendor’s website.
+Finally, DemandGen’s 2022 B2B Buyer’s Survey found that 67% of B2B buyers start the buying process with a broad web search.

 But how do they use search engines during the process?